 STEP 4: MAKE CHANGES BASED ON FINDINGS

-Once you’ve taken these steps, you’re empowered to make informed decisions about how to adjust your campaigns for even better results.
+Once you’ve taken these steps, you’re empowered to make informed decisions about adjusting your campaigns for even better results.
 Remember: Your numbers will always be shifting and changing, so doing this ROI exercise often is important.

-Once you collect performance data, you can test things like adjusting spend in different campaigns, attempting new marketing tactics, and try different offers and copy to lower costs and improve the quantity of your leads.
+Once you collect performance data, you can test things like adjusting spend in different campaigns, attempting new marketing tactics, trying different offers and copy to lower costs, and improving the number of your leads.

 There’s No Time to Waste: Get Started!